halaxa/json-machine/README.md

 ### GuzzleHttp
 Guzzle uses its own streams, but they can be converted back to PHP streams by calling `\GuzzleHttp\Psr7\StreamWrapper::getResource()`.
-Pass the result of this function to `JsonMachine::fromStream` function, and you're set up.
+Pass the result of this function to `Items::fromStream` function, and you're set up.
 See working [GuzzleHttp example](src/examples/guzzleHttp.php).

 <a name="symfony-httpclient"></a>